ArturoSbr/aws-ccp-cheat-sheet/main.md

 Kinesis is a serverless service used to ingest data with low-latency from many sources.
 Kinesis Firehose is a complimentary service to load these data points to S3, Redshift, etc. Kinesis Data Analytics can be used to perform real-time analytics on data streams using SQL.
 Kinesis Video Streams is used to monitor video streams in real-time.

 ### CloudWatch
-CloudWatch is a monitoring serviced used to track metrics, logs and create alerts.
+CloudWatch is a monitoring service used to track metrics, logs and trigger alerts and actions.

 #### Metrics
 CloudWatch Metrics is used to monitor metrics from any service on AWS.
 For example, we can monitor the CPU utilization of our EC2 instances over time.
-We can put these metrics in a CloudWatch dashboard to visualize their evolution over time.
+We can visualize the evolution of any metric over time in a CloudWatch Metrics dashboard.

 #### Alarms
-CloudWatch Alarms are alarms sent when a CloudWatch metrics passes a pre-established metric.
-These alarms trigger actions or send notifications.
+CloudWatch Alarms are notifications that get triggered when a CloudWatch Metric passes a pre-established threshold.
+Alarms can trigger actions or send notifications.
 For example, we can send an SNS notification, stop an EC2 instance, increase the number of instances in an ASG, recover an instance if it fails, etc.

 To create an alarm, we can set the threshold (min, max, average, sum, etc.) and the time period during which the metric will be evaluated.
+Billing Alarms are only available in us-east-1.

 #### Logs
+CloudWatch logs allow us to monitor logs in real-time.
+CloudWatch logs can be collected from Elastic Beanstalk, ECS, Lambda functions, CloudTrail, Route 53 and CloudWatch log agents installed on EC2 instances.
+By default, EC2 instances do not create logs, so we need to install a CloudWatch log agent and select the logs we want to push into CloudWatch.
+To do this, we need to attach an IAM Role to our instance to allow it to write to CloudWatch.

+### EventBridge
+EventBridge enables us to create rules to schedule cron jobs (run services periodically) or run jobs based on a service's usage pattern (i.e., set up a rule that sends an SNS to a topic whenever the root user logs in.).
+It is different to SNS because ???

+### CloudTrail
+CloudTrail provides you with a history of all the actions and API calls made within our AWS account.
+It is useful to find the answer to who, what and when questions.

+If we want to retain these logs for long periods of time, we can send CloudTrail actions to CloudWatch Logs or an S3 bucket.

+### X-Ray
+It is hard to trace bugs when we have an application that is made up of many decoupled applications.
+X-Ray allows us to visualize the actions in our application and makes it easy to trace bugs.

+### Health Dashboard

+1. Service health: Shows the daily health of all the services in every region.
+2. Your account health: Provides personalized information regarding issues of services that affect your applications.

+## Vitual Private Cloud (VPC)